agouy/straf/book/file_conversion.Rmd

 * linkage disequilibrium computation
 * Hardy-Weinberg tests

-STRAF currently implements, however the ones implemented in Genepop as they can rely on more permutations and are overall preferable to the HW and LD tests implemented in STRAF.
+STRAF currently implements these computations, however the ones implemented in Genepop are overall more reliable as they can rely on more permutations.
+They are overall preferable to the HW and LD tests implemented in STRAF.

 ## Familias